 How long is treatment needed?

 This can vary depending on the reason you are taking a PPI.
-So, speak to your doctor for advice.
+So, speak with your doctor for advice.
 For example, in some cases your doctor may prescribe a PPI that you only take 'as required' to relieve your symptoms, rather than every day.
 In some cases a regular dose taken each day is advised.

 Will my symptoms return after treatment with a proton pump inhibitor?